Space-time least-squares isogeometric method and efficient solver for parabolic problems

+We perform accuracy tests in a 2D spatial domain since the calculation of the numerical errors on 3D spatial domains is expensive in terms of computational time, when element-wise Gaussian quadrature is adopted.
+We set $T=1$ and we consider a 2D spatial domain: the \emph{quarter of annulus} with internal radius equal to 1 and external radius equal to 2 (see Figure \ref{fig:quarter}).
+The initial and Dirichlet boundary conditions and the source term $f$ are fixed such that the exact solution is $u = -(x^2+y^2-1)(x^2+y^2-4)xy^2\sin(\pi t)$.
+We solved the linear system with Matlab direct solver (backslash `` \textbackslash '' operator).
 Figure \ref{fig:space-time_error_V0} shows the $\|\cdot\|_{\mathcal{V}_0}$ relative errors with splines of degree $p_s=p_t$ from 2 to 6: the rate of convergence of $O(h^{p_t-1})$ confirms the results of Theorem \ref{teo:a-priori}.
 As predicted by the theory, if we increase the degree of spatial B-splines and we set $p_s = p_t+1$, we can gain an order of convergence.
 Indeed, Figure \ref{fig:space-time_error_V0_unbalanced} shows that in this case the $\|\cdot\|_{\mathcal{V}_0}$ relative errors have order $p_t$.

 Even if theoretical results do not cover this case, we also analyze in Figures \ref{fig:space-time_error_L2} and \ref{fig:space-time_error_H1} the error behaviour for $p_t=p_s$ in $L^2(\Omega\times [0,T])$ and $H^1(\Omega\times [0,T])$ norms, respectively.
 While the $H^1$ errors are optimal for every $p_t$ considered, i.e. they are of order ${p_t}$ for $p_t\geq 2$, the orders of convergence in $L^2$ norm are optimal and thus equal to $p_t+1$, only for $p_t\geq 3$.
-The suboptimal behaviour of the error in $L^2$ norm for $p_t=p_s=2$ is in fact consistent with the Aubin-Nitsche type estimate and with the a-priori error estimates for fourth-order PDEs (see in particular the classical \cite[Theorem 3.7]{Strang1973}).
+The suboptimal behaviour of the error in $L^2$ norm for $p_t=p_s=2$ is in fact consistent with the Aubin-Nitsche type estimate and with the a-priori error estimates for fourth-order PDEs (see in particular the classical result \cite[Theorem 3.7]{Strang1973}).